Andover High School (Massachusetts): Overview

-As of June 2020, The Andover High School campus comprises one central academic facility, housing several classrooms, laboratories, health center and administrative offices.
+As of January 2025, The Andover High School campus comprises one central academic facility, housing several classrooms, "The fieldhouse" a gymnasium/stadium laboratories, health center and administrative offices.
 Connected to its northwest side is the J. Everett Collins Center for the Performing Arts, an auditorium that seats 1,203 people and is used for both school and town functions.
 To the southeast, two indoor athletic facilities abut the academic center (the Dunn Gymnasium and the Field House) alongside central locker rooms and athletic offices and storage.
 The school has a media center/library located in the center of the school and a cafeteria located toward the north-west side of the school, just south of the Collins Center.

 Outdoor athletic fields

 Andover's campus contains 4 fields (Northeast, Northwest, Southeast and Southwest) and 1 stadium for athletic use.
 The northeast and northwest fields are divided by the main artery roadway off of Shawsheen road.
 The northwest field contains 1 baseball diamond and dugouts respectively.
 The south-most portion of the northwest field contains a hill, disqualifying that portion of the field from most athletic uses, however, is commonly used for sledding in the winter seasons.
 The northeast and southeast fields are generally flat and each contain baseball and softball diamonds respectively.
 The southwest field is the smallest, by area, and is primarily used only by the physical education classes for outdoor activity.

 Immediately northeast of the Dunn Gymnasium, there are accommodations for up to seven tennis matches.

 The Eugene V. Lovely Memorial Field is Andover's outdoor football stadium.
 It was formerly used for the high school's commencement but was then abandoned due to size limitations as the school's population rose.
 The stadium is primarily used by Andover's football team, the Golden Warriors.
 In addition to bleachers and a turf field, there is a 400 meter track, and accommodations for field activities for track-and-field teams.
 Along the east side of the field, there are locker room facilities, along with a building used for the sales of concessions.
 The Eugene V. Lovely field is located to the far south of the school's campus, and abuts the parking lot off of Red Spring road.